quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 3, 5, ..., 21, with analytic coefficients and reused interior samples.
 Only the requested density components are stored at interior nodes.

-The controller sums local maximum component differences and promotes the largest contributor until the estimated error is below `density_matrix_tol`.
+The controller uses the same error policy as density h-refinement: the maximum of the root-sum-square of local correction norms and the norm of the coherently summed complex corrections, plus a separate floating-point floor.
+It promotes the largest contributors until this estimate is below `density_matrix_tol`.
 This is a sampled estimate, not a rigorous bound.
 Geometric splits and order promotions are reported separately in the internal integration statistics as `refinements` and `p_refinements`.